 - Deposit checks to your account with the mobile app.

 - Pay bills on demand or schedule recurring payments with free online bill pay.

 If you need an account for everyday spending, the Ally Interest Checking Account is an excellent option.
 You earn interest on your account balance, you can easily pay bills online, and you get a debit card for cash withdrawals and everyday spending.
-Still, for better consumer protection you may want to use a credit card for ongoing spending—and pay off the balance every month.
-Also, remember that there are no Ally branches, so you may need to plan ahead for occasional transactions that require a cashier’s check or money order.
+Still, it may be wise to use a credit card for ongoing spending—and pay off the balance every month—for better consumer protection.
+Also, remember that there are no Ally branches, so you may need to plan for occasional transactions that require a cashier’s check or money order.

 Ally has a variety of CDs, including standard CDs and liquid options.

 Ally High-Yield CDs are standard CDs that require you to commit to leaving funds with the bank.
 As a result, they may pay higher rates at issue.
 The rate stays the same, for better or worse, until maturity.